 In a simpler form, anger is the emotion people have when they are experiencing negative feelings.
-Anger in itself isn't a bad thing.
-But the way that people often express their anger ends up being a bad thing.
+Anger by itself isn't a bad thing.
+But the way that people often express their anger can be problematic.

-When anger is not handled properly in a relationship, it can cause irreparabledamage.
-For example, if you are constantly reacting in anger that is more than necessary for the situation you may add trouble to a relationship.
-If your partner tires of the drama, they may decide to end the relationship.
+When anger is not handled properly in a relationship, it can cause irreparable damage.
+For example, if you are constantly reacting in anger, you may be adding trouble to a relationship.
+If your partner tires of the drama, they may even decide to end the relationship.

-It's also easy to get angry when someone else is dealing in an angry way with you.
-That means that the argument continues to escalate until you are shouting at each other or have gone the opposite route and decided just to ignore each other.
-When neither person can stay calm, it can make disagreements grow into something huge.
-It also makes the disagreement about more than what it was originally about.
+It's also easy to get angry when someone else expresses anger toward you.
+That often means that the argument continues to escalate until you are shouting at each other.
+Or, you may go the opposite route and decide to just ignore each other.
+When neither person can stay calm, it can make simple disagreements grow into something much more complex.

-Andwhen anger goes too far and is not controlled, it can result in verbal, emotional, or physical abuse.
+When anger goes too far and is not controlled, it can result in verbal, emotional, or physical abuse.
 No form of abuse is acceptable in a relationship.
-This looks like name calling, belittling, or hitting or causing physical harm to the other person.
+Abuse can take the form of name-calling, belittling, hitting, or otherwise causing harm to the other person.

 Why You Don't Want To Hide Your Anger

 Maybe you aren't a person who acts out in anger.
-Instead, you tend to stuff your anger deep inside of you instead of "causing problems."
-If you feel like this then you probably also don't like confrontation.
+Instead, you may tend to bottle up your anger deep inside of you.
+If you feel like this, then you probably dislike confrontation, and that’s understandable.
 However, there is danger in anger when you choose not to deal with it.
-When people try to repress their anger, it often manifests itself physically within the body.
-Then, it comes out as heart attacks, digestive issues, chronic pain, or other physical symptoms that may seem unexplainable.
+When people try to repress their anger, it can manifest itself physically within the body.
+As a result, you may experience digestive issues, chronic pain, or other physical symptoms that may seem unexplainable.
 Or, your anger may be explosive when it finally is released.